micolous/sdl-fakeqwerty/README.md

 This library intercepts SDL's or Xlib's event system in order to rewrite [the `keysym`][background] to be what a US-QWERTY keyboard would return.
-When activated on a _non-QWERTY_ keyboard, it the game will have keyboard shortcuts with the same _physical_ positions as a QWERTY keyboard.
+When activated on a _non-QWERTY_ keyboard, the game will have keyboard shortcuts with the same _physical_ positions as a QWERTY keyboard.
 For example:

 <table>